cmannett85/malbolge/README.md

 ```
 i = *c - 33
 ```
-Much like the [pre-ciphering](#pre-ciphering), the subtraction of 33 is why `*c` must be checked to see if it lies in the graphcial ASCII range ([33, 126]) first, if it doesn't it is an error and the program must abort.  `i` is an index into the post-cipher table:
+Much like the [pre-ciphering](#pre-ciphering), the subtraction of 33 is why `*c` must be checked to see if it lies in the graphical ASCII range ([33, 126]) first, if it doesn't it is an error and the program must abort.  `i` is an index into the post-cipher table:
 ```
 5z]&gqtyfr$(we4{WP)H-Zn,[%\3dL+Q;>U!pJS72FhOA1CB6v^=I_0/8|jsb9m<.TVac`uY*MK'X~xDl}REokN:#?G"i@
 ```